Need to talk? Call 1800 882 436.

 Most women are advised to have a postnatal check 6 weeks after their baby's birth.

-See your doctor earlier if you are concerned about how your perineum is healing or if you have other concerns with your vagina, bladder or bowel after birth, such as:
+You should talk to your doctor earlier if you are concerned about how your perineum is healing.
+You should also talk to your doctor if you have other concerns with your vagina, bladder or bowel after birth, like:

 • you develop a temperature